 The post flight menu allows the user to check all the information stored during a flight operation.
-There exist different options to display the telemetry of a certain operation, and they are presented in the present section.
+There exist different options to display the telemetry of a certain operation, and they are presented in this section.

-The Tour consists of showing on the screen all the flight information available during the flight operation that is being revised.
+This option consists in showing on the screen all the flight information available during the flight operation that is being revised.
 It could be considered as if the screen was recorded during the operation, and the tour is that video being played.

 When opening the post flight menu, there are a series of options to configure in order to display the tour: